-You need to come to CAPS at 609 Tappan Street and complete the confidential intake information on our secure computers.
-Then we would set up a 30 minute, face-to-face Initial Consultation (IC) appointment with a counselor for you within 1-3 days.
+You need to come to CAPS and complete the confidential intake information on our secure computers.
+Then we would set up a 45 minute, face-to-face Initial Consultation (IC) appointment with a counselor.
 This will be an opportunity for you to collaboratively discuss your concerns that brought you to seek services at CAPS and make decisions for the most effective next steps for treatment.

 Why do I have to complete the computerized intake to schedule an appointment?

-Completing the intake process prior your appointment allows your therapist time to become familiar with your situation, prepare for your Initial Consultation (IC), and possible First Counseling Appointment and make recommendations for the most effective treatment options for you.
+Completing the intake process prior your appointment allows your therapist time to become familiar with your situation, prepare for your Initial Consultation (IC), and make recommendations for the most effective treatment options for you.